gsmolinski/dedupewider/cran-comments.md

-## Resubmission
-* in README I have changed link to canonical form
+## Changes' overview in this version

+* New function (`na_move`) added
+* Documentation, description, documents adjusted to the fact that new function was added

 ## Test environments

 * R-hub Fedora Linux, R-devel, clang, gfortran
 * R-hub Ubuntu Linux 20.04.1 LTS, R-release, GCC
 * CRAN win-builder (devel)